cortexlabs/cortex/README.md

 ## Scalable, reliable, and secure model serving infrastructure

-* Deploy any machine learning model as a realtime or batch API
+* Deploy your TensorFlow, PyTorch, scikit-learn and other models as a realtime or batch APIs
 * Scale to handle production workloads with request-based autoscaling
 * Configure A/B tests with traffic splitting
 * Save money with spot instances